 The time ball on the Nelson Monument

 With the construction of the New Observatory, the time service was greatly improved.
 The great Transit Circle was set up in the East wing, and defined the Edinburgh Meridian, along similar lines to the meridian at Greenwich.
 The telescope was used to regulate a clock, which in turn controlled several slave clocks, at the General Post Office, University and Museum.

 Mariners still had to trek up from Leith with their ships’ chronometers, however, until 1854, when a time ball was erected on top of the Nelson Monument, in full view of the harbour.
 In 1861 the famous time gun was added, fired by means of electrical signals along a single span of wire between Calton Hill and Castle Hill.
 These

 Erected in 1896 under the dome upstairs, the Observatory’s main instrument has been restored to a high standard by Charles Frank Ltd. Its massive equatorial mount and fine optics give excellent high magnification views of the night sky.

 The Astronomical Society of Edinburgh

 Founded in 1924, Edinburgh’s Astronomical Society exists to further interest in astronomy among people in Edinburgh and the surrounding area, catering for amateur and professional alike.
-The Society operated from the Observatory until 2008 when vandalism rendered the site unsuitable for meetings.
+The Society operated from the Observatory from 1938 until 2008 when vandalism rendered the site unsuitable for meetings.